okta/okta-angular/README.md

 ### `OktaAuthGuard`

-Routes are protected by the `OktaAuthGuard`, which verifies there is a valid `accessToken` stored.
+Routes are protected by the `OktaAuthGuard`, which verifies there is a valid `idToken` stored.

 To verify the level of end-user assurance (see [Step-up authentication](https://developer.okta.com/docs/guides/step-up-authentication/main/)), add `acrValues` to route data in `okta` namespace.
-Then `OktaAuthGuard` will also verify `acr` claim of `accessToken` to match provided `okta.acrValues`.
+Then `OktaAuthGuard` will also verify `acr` claim of `idToken` to match provided `okta.acrValues`.
 See [list of supported ACR values](https://developer.okta.com/docs/guides/step-up-authentication/main/#predefined-parameter-values).
 Minimum supported version of `@okta/okta-auth-js` for this feature is `7.1.0`.

 To ensure the user has been authenticated before accessing your route, add the `canActivate` guard to one of your routes: